Toyota Corolla hatchback - MPG, running costs & CO2

 Toyota's hassle-free 'self-charging hybrid' technology doesn't require a plug socket

 Instead, its small battery pack is recharged every time you slow down, using recuperated kinetic energy.
-It can’t drive on electric power for significant distances like a plug-in hybrid but there are significant fuel savings and the smaller battery means less weight.
+It can’t drive on electric power for significant distances like a plug-in hybrid but there are still significant fuel savings to be had.
+Toyota has made the Corolla’s battery pack smaller, yet more efficient for 2023, meaning the hybrid family hatch consumes even less petrol than before.

 Insurance groups